miraclx/freyr-js/README.md

 #### Spotify

+* `spotify`: &lt;object&gt;
+  * `clientId`: &lt;string&gt;
+  * `clientSecret`: &lt;string&gt;
-* key: `spotify`
+  * `refreshToken`: &lt;string&gt;

-Spotify requires a `client_id` and a `client_secret` that can be gotten from their developer dashboard.
+Spotify requires a `clientId` and a `clientSecret` that can be gotten from their developer dashboard.

 If you wish to create and use custom keys, [See [Spotify API Authorization](#spotify-api-authorization)].

-An optional `refresh_token` option can be defined which can be used to authenticate a session without necessarily requesting explicit permissions.
-The `refresh_token` is already bound to a pre-authenticated account.
+An optional `refreshToken` option can be defined which can be used to authenticate a session without necessarily requesting explicit permissions.
+The `refreshToken` is already bound to a pre-authenticated account.

-An invalid `refresh_token`, when specified, would fallback to requesting account access which in-turn would request re-authentication of the users' account.
+An invalid `refreshToken`, when specified, would fallback to requesting account access which in-turn would request re-authentication of the users' account.

 ##### Spotify API Authorization